ndstudgov/Constitution/README.md

 rules, the penalty for which may include a maximum penalty of forfeiture of candidacy.
-Campaigning within LaFortune is allowed only
-38 Constitution of the Undergraduate Student Body 01/17/2017 in the basement and the 1st floor, with the exception of the radio station WVFI.
+Campaigning within LaFortune is allowed only in the basement and the 1st floor, with the exception of the radio station WVFI.
 No campaigning may take place in or near any